splunk/splunk-operator/docs/PremiumApps.md

 ### Upgrade Steps

-To upgrade ES, all that is required is to move the new ES package into the specified AppFramework bucket.
+To upgrade ES, move the new ES package into the specified AppFramework bucket.
 This will initiate a pod reset and begin the process of upgrading the new version.
 In indexer clustering environments, it is also necessary to move the new Splunk_TA_ForIndexers app to the Cluster Manager's AppFramework bucket that deploys apps to cluster members.

 * The upgrade process will preserve any knowledge objects that exist in app local directories.